 - Black sesame seeds – add texture and a nutty flavor to your dish and above all complement the other flavors in the pie or tart.

-- Apple Cider Vinegar – The acidity of vinegar brights foods and contrasts nicely with the black sesame seeds.
+- Apple cider vinegar – While the acidity of vinegar brightens foods, it also contrasts nicely with the black sesame seeds.

-Instructions to make low-carb Black Sesame Pie Crust
+Instructions to make low-carb Almond Flour Tart Crust with Black Sesame

 Simply combine the ingredients and press them into a pie or tart pan.
 It’s as easy as that.
 No rolling pin needed!

-For photos and a video, including instructions on how to flute a pie crust, please visit Almond Flour Pie Crust.
+To learn to flute a pie crust, check out Almond Flour Pie Crust.

 Equipment to make this keto pie shell